joseantonioalc1/hello-microverse/README.md

 🙏 Acknowledgements
 ❓ FAQ (OPTIONAL)
 📝 License version 1.0
-📖 [your_project_name] Hello Microverse
+📖 Hello Microverse

-Describe your project in 1 or 2 sentences.
-[your_project__name] is a...
+Hello Microverse is a Code project
 Home page showing a html welcome page with CSS styles 🛠 Built With HTML & CSS

-Tech Stack Cliente
+Tech Stack:

-Describe the tech stack and include only the relevant sections that apply to your project.
 Client *
 Server
 Database
 Key Features

 Describe between 1-3 key features of the application.
-[key_feature_1]
-[key_feature_2]
-[key_feature_3]
+Shows greeting
+On a previous selected color
+Shows in a homepage
 (back to top)

 🚀 Live Demo

-Add a link to your deployed project.
-Live Demo Link
+www.myproject.com/hellomicroverse
 (back to top)

 💻 Getting Started

-Describe how a new developer could make use of your project.
+Visit www.myproject.com/hellomicroverse
-To get a local copy up and running, follow these steps.
+To get a local copy to be up and running, follow steps on site.

 Prerequisites

 In order to run this project you need:

-Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder to

 Install

 Install this project with:

-Usage
+Clone, it is public, so you can clone it.

 To run the project, execute the following command:

-Run tests
+Run index.html

-To run tests, run the following command:
+To run index.html, run the following command: doble click on it.

 Deployment

 You can deploy this project using:
+Github repo hello-microverse
 (back to top)

 👥 Authors

-Mention all of the collaborators of this project.
-👤 Author1 Jose Antonio Alc1
+👤 Jose Antonio Alcantar

-GitHub: @githubhandle
-Twitter: @twitterhandle
-LinkedIn: LinkedIn
-👤 Author2

-GitHub: @githubhandle
+GitHub: @joseantonioalc1
-Twitter: @twitterhandle
+Twitter: @7alcantara7
-LinkedIn: LinkedIn
+LinkedIn: @joseantonioalc1
-(back to top)

 🔭 Future Features

-Describe 1 - 3 features you will add to the project.
- [new_feature_1]
- [new_feature_2]
- [new_feature_3]
+New pages with more content
+Change Heading message
+Change Style and color
 (back to top)

 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Thanks to Ayesha Arshad, and everyone at GitHub and Microverse

 Feel free to check the issues page.